Laudarisd/Project_Root/Image_Classification/README.md

 In this project, I used custom datasets to train and test the image classification model.
-All the descriptions are given below:
+Detail of the project is given below: